 That’s according to the Optimus Study, which asked almost 10 000 South African teenagers between the ages of 15 and 17 if they’d ever experienced sexual violence, including rape and exposure to pornography.
 Because of the study’s design, this figure also includes consensual sexual acts between 17 and 18-year-olds, which are legal in South Africa.

 In South Africa, the age of consent is 16.
-But the country’s 2007 Sexual Offences Act provides for children between the ages of 12 and 16 to have sex with each other legally.
+But the country’s 2007 Sexual Offences Act provides for children between the ages of 12 and 15 to have sex with each other legally.
 Adults — people 18 and older — who have sex with children between the ages of 12 and 16 are guilty of statutory rape.
-The law does, however, allow for children aged 16 or 17 to legally have sex with people who are up to two years younger or older than themselves.
+The law does, however, allow for children aged 16 or 17 to legally have sex with people who are up to two years younger than themselves.

 The research revealed children who had a supportive family environment, for instance, whose parents regularly knew who they were with and where they went, were far less likely to report having been sexually abused.